apineiro/CodeIntegrity-assessment-tool/CodeIntegrity-assessment-tool.md

     - [ ] Genom-based Treatment.
     - [ ] Social Credit Systems.

-6. What kind of problem does this project or application intend to solve?
-    - [ ]
-    - [ ]
-    - [ ]
-    - [ ]
-    - [ ]

 ### ANALYZE & DISCUSS AMONG TEAM MEMBERS.
 PLEASE UPDATE AFTER GROUP DISCUSSION:

-7. Balance of impact of this project or application to global community.
+6. Balance of impact of this project or application to global community.

 - [ ] Positive
 - [ ] Negative

-8. Balance of impact of this project or application to local community.
+7. Balance of impact of this project or application to local community.

 - [ ] Positive
 - [ ] Negative